Things to Know Before Moving to Washington DC

 - Maple Tree.
 Do you like to camp?
 Then Maple Tree Campground is a destination you should definitely set aside some time for.
 You can even rent a tree-house!

-The City of Sports
+The City With Serious Sports Culture and Heritage

 The District is home to a number of professional sports teams.
 Whether you’re a fan of baseball, basketball, football, or soccer, you are bound to find a team to cheer for here.
 In fact, the city even has a professional tennis franchise, too.

 - Del Mar.
-This moderately-priced spot, originally a traditional Mediterannean diner, puts its own spin on Italian cuisine that perfectly matches the interior of the venue.
+This moderately-priced local spot, originally a traditional Mediterannean diner, puts its own spin on Italian cuisine that perfectly matches the interior of the venue.
 It is great for relaxed romantic dinners or get-togethers with friends.

 - District Taco.
-If you prefer simple, familiar, and inexpensive flavors that you’re sure you will like, District Taco is the place for you.
+If you prefer simple, familiar, local and inexpensive flavors that you’re sure you will like, District Taco is the place for you.

 Opportunities for Higher Education

 - Dupont Circle.
-This is probably one of the most popular areas for students and young professionals.
+This is probably one of the most popular areas for students and local young professionals.
 From casual diners to cute little independent book stores, it simply offers a vibe no other neighborhood has.
 As a bonus, it’s a short walk away from several universities.

 - Navy Yard.
 This hip southeast community is quickly growing.
 It offers vast opportunities for locals to enjoy sports, nightlife, and good food.